 This change is the working of the tolerance your body has created.
-For a person who uses cannabis for pain, anxiety or other medical reason, this scenario can be a major drawback.
-So taking a t-break either at once or by slowly reducing the doses is the only way of improving the situation.
+For a person who uses cannabis for pain, anxiety, or other medical reason, this scenario can be a major drawback.
+So taking at-break either at once or by slowly reducing the doses is the only way of improving the situation.

 Are you always high?
 Then you are indulging in cannabis more than you should.
 With passing time, it becomes difficult to keep a track of how much you use.
-Dependence on cannabis can be because of a fondness to the state of high or the way it eases your medical condition.
+Dependence on cannabis can be because of a fondness for the state of high or the way it eases your medical condition.
 You will find yourself taking a puff or choosing a high THC strain more than often.
 Either way, if you don’t do anything about it, your dependence will keep on increasing.

 When cannabis tolerance rises, your indulgence naturally increases.
 Since the effectiveness of cannabis reduces, the frequency of your sessions will increase.
 As a result, you will have to restock more often than you used to.
 And this will take a toll on your wallet.
 In some cases, people with high tolerance shift to high THC strains instead of increasing their doses.
 Stronger strains generally cost more than regular strains.
 As a result, your monthly expenses will mostly include cannabis.
-So to give your savings a break and also to lower your tolerance, a t-break can help.
+So to give your savings a break and also to lower your tolerance, at-break can help.

 Does your experience with cannabis show any of these indicators?
 If yes, then it is more than likely that your tolerance level is high.
 So you need to get in touch with your doctor and consider taking a tolerance break.